 - Session window created when a Dyalog Session is started through the RIDE and always present while the Session is live.
-There is only one Session window. - Edit windows created and destroyed dynamically as required.
-There can be multiple Edit windows (one for each APL object). - Trace window created and destroyed dynamically as required.
+There is only one Session window.
+For more information, see Section 6.1. - Edit windows created and destroyed dynamically as required.
+There can be multiple Edit windows (one for each APL object).
+For more information, see Section 6.2. - Trace window created and destroyed dynamically as required.
 There is only one Trace window.
+For more information, see Section 6.3.